Empowering Your Child: How Abacus for Kids with Dyslexia Makes Math Fun

 Benefits of Abacus for Kids with Dyscalculia

+Much like the abacus for kids with dyslexia, the approach for dyscalculia makes numbers tangible.
 Children with dyscalculia often struggle with abstract math.
-The abacus for dyscalculia provides a hands-on approach to learning, making numbers tangible and operations more understandable.
+Choosing an abacus for dyscalculia provides a hands-on approach to learning, making numbers tangible and operations understandable.
 Some benefits include:

 • Developing a mental number line and better number sense